arikast/mascii-quickstart/docker/README.md

 ## To install and run both Mascii and Musescore from Docker

-These steps install commands for end-to-end conversion from Mascii to target formats
+These steps allow end-to-end conversion from Mascii to target formats

 1. from this directory:
 ```